Driving and characterizing nucleation of urea and glycine polymorphs in water: Introduction

-We find that biasing MD simulations of urea and glycine in water using the RCs discovered by SPIB allows for a sufficient enhancement of the sampling such that multiple back-and-forth liquid to crystal polymorph transitions are observed over practical compute times on high-performance resources.
+We find that biasing MD simulations of urea and glycine in water using the RCs discovered by SPIB allows for a sufficient enhancement of the sampling such that multiple back-and-forth liquid to solvated crystal polymorph transitions are observed over practical compute times on high-performance resources.
 Furthermore, through the use of a linear architecture during the encoding of the RCs, we are able to directly interpret the RCs discovered.
-Finally, by reweighting these biased simulations \cite{tiwary2015jpcb} the relative stability among crystalline phases sampled is ranked for both urea and glycine, which is found to be in excellent agreement with stabilities determined experimentally.
+Finally, by reweighting these biased simulations \cite{tiwary2015jpcb} the relative stability among the solvated crystalline phases sampled is ranked for both urea and glycine, and these rankings are compared with previous, related studies.